codedaf/SimpleVision-Salesforce/README.md

 SimpleVision is a marketing agency specializing in managing clients who require social media management and website development services.
 To improve project management and sales tracking, we have acquired Salesforce.

 This repository documents the configuration and customization of Salesforce for our needs, providing guides and practical examples for administration.

+For more details about our learning process and certifications, check out our **[Trailhead Project](curious-narwhal-t9qchv-dev-ed.trailblaze.my.salesforce.com)**.

 ## Objective of Salesforce at SimpleVision
 The primary goal of this implementation is to optimize: